dylan-lang/dylan-tool/README.md

 * Show installed versions (if any) in the 'list' command.

 * Add a --installed option to the 'list' command.

+* Push my changes to uncommon-dylan, since dylan-tool depends on it.

+* Do I need to create pkg.json files?

 * Put all non-opendylan packages in the Catalog at version "head".